Chi Squared P Value Calculator

 Q3: What if my p-value is exactly 0.05?

 A: The 0.05 threshold is arbitrary.
-A p-value of exactly 0.05 is borderline.
-In this case, consider the effect size, sample size, and the context of your study to make a decision.
-It's often appropriate to replicate the study to gain a more robust result.
+A p-value of exactly 0.Consider this: 05 is borderline.
+So in this case, consider the effect size, sample size, and the context of your study to make a decision.
+It's often appropriate to replicate the study to gain a more strong result Simple as that..

 Q4: Where can I find a chi-squared p-value calculator?